This Pork Tenderloin recipe comes out very tender and juicy.

 Pork Tenderloin

-- Cook 18-20 minutes or until a thermometer reads an internal temperature of 145° F (While the tenderloin is cooking, begin to prepare the mushroom sauce)
+- Cook for 18 to 20 minutes or until a thermometer reads an internal temperature of 145℉.

 - Allow to rest for at least 5 minutes before slicing.

-- Whisk into broth and bring to a boil.
-Let cook 1 minute.
+- Gradually whisk in broth and bring to a boil.

 - Use a thermometer and remove the pork from the oven when it reaches 145°F or just before.

-- Allow your meat to rest before cutting.
+- Always allow meat to rest before slicing.

-- Do not overcook.
-Pork tenderloin is very lean if overcooked can become dry.
+- Be careful not to overcook.
+Pork tenderloin cooks quickly, and is very lean, so if it overcooks, can become dry and lose flavor and tenderness.

-- Add some of the juices that escape from the tenderloin while it rests to the sauce or pour it over the sliced pork for extra flavor.
+- Use the flavorful juices in the sauce, or pour them over the sliced pork for extra flavor.

 Nutrition Information

-I am excited to have partnered the National Pork Board to bring you this belly warming recipe.
+I am excited to have partnered with the National Pork Board to bring you this belly-warming recipe.
 While I was hosted in Sioux Falls and compensated for this post, all thoughts and opinions are my own.
 Working with great brands I love allows me to keep bringing you the great recipes you love!

 I made this for the second time and it was just as easy and delicious as the first time.
 It’s a keeper.